tidyverse/duckplyr/README.md

   Tools for working with large data

 - [`vignette("funnel")`](https://duckplyr.tidyverse.org/dev/articles/funnel.html):
-  How duckplyr is both eager and lazy at the same time
+  How duckplyr can help protect memory when working with large data

 - [`vignette("limits")`](https://duckplyr.tidyverse.org/dev/articles/limits.html):
-  Translation employed by duckplyr, and current limitations
+  Translation of dplyr employed by duckplyr, and current limitations

 - [`vignette("developers")`](https://duckplyr.tidyverse.org/dev/articles/developers.html):
   Using duckplyr for individual data frames and in other packages